 Malt.
 The two-row varieties of barley used in the Company's malt are mainly grown in the United States and Canada.
-The 2015 North American barley crop, which supported most 2016 malt needs, was below historical long term averages with regards to both quality and quantity, driven by acreage declines and adverse weather events in key barley growing areas.
-The 2016 North American barley crop, which will support 2017 malt needs, was generally consistent with historical long term averages with regards to both quality and quantity, though quality from key areas in Canada was highly variable and in some cases below long term averages.
-The average booked 2015 and 2016 barley crop prices were comparable to historical long term averages.
+The 2017 North American barley crop, which will support 2018 malt needs, was generally consistent with historical long term averages with regards to both quality and quantity, though quality from key areas in Canada was again highly variable and in some cases below long term averages.
+The average booked 2017 barley crop prices were comparable to historical long term averages.
 There has been a long-term trend of declining acres and production in North America against relatively stable malt demand.
-The Company purchased most of the malt used in the production of its beer from two suppliers during 2016.
+The Company purchased most of the malt used in the production of its beer from two suppliers during 2017.
 The Company currently has a multi-year contract with one of its suppliers and a one year agreement with the other supplier.
 The Company also believes that there are other malt suppliers available that are capable of supplying its needs.

 Hops.
 The Company uses Noble hop varieties for many of its Samuel Adams beers and also uses hops grown in the United States, England, and New Zealand.
 Noble hops are grown in several specific areas recognized for growing hops with superior taste and aroma properties.
 These include Hallertau-Hallertauer, Tettnang-Tettnanger, Hersbrucker and Spalt-Spalter from Germany and Saaz from the Czech Republic.
-The United States hops, grown primarily in the Pacific Northwest, namely Cascade, Simcoe®, Centennial, Chinook, Citra®, Amarillo®, and Mosaic® are used in certain Company ales and lagers, as are the Southern Hemisphere hop varieties, Galaxy and Nelson Sauvin.
+The United States hops, grown primarily in the Pacific Northwest, namely Cascade, Simcoe[®], Centennial, Chinook, Citra[®], Amarillo[®], and Mosaic[®] are used in certain Company ales and lagers, as are the Southern Hemisphere hop varieties, Galaxy and Nelson Sauvin.
 Traditional English hops, namely, East Kent Goldings and Fuggles, are also used in certain Company ales.
 Other hop sources and varieties including new experimental varieties such as HBC 566 and HBC 682 are also tested from time to time and used in certain beers.
+The Company uses hops in various formats including T-90 hop pellets, T-45 hop pellets and CO2 Extract.

-The European hop crop harvested in 2016 was well above historical long term averages with regards to both quality and quantity due to favorable temperatures and precipitation.
-The United States hop crop harvested in 2016 was consistent with historical long term averages with regards to quality, with an increase in overall quantity driven by expansion of planted acres in recent years.
+The European hop crop harvested in 2017 was well above historical long term averages with regards to both quality and quantity due to favorable temperatures and precipitation.
+The United States hop crop harvested in 2017 was consistent with historical long term averages with regards to quality, with an increase in overall quantity driven by expansion of planted acres in recent years.
 However, the demand for certain hops grown in the United States has risen dramatically due to the success and proliferation of craft brewers and the popularity of beer styles that include hop varieties grown in the United States, with the result that prices continue to rise for both spot purchases and forward contract pricing and occasionally certain United States hops are in tight supply until the next crop or beyond.

-The Company enters into purchase commitments with eight primary hop dealers, based on the Company's projected future volumes and brewing needs.
+The Company enters into purchase commitments with ten primary hop dealers, based on the Company's projected future volumes and brewing needs.
 The dealers either have the hops that are committed or will contract with farmers to meet the Company's needs.
 The contracts with the hop dealers are denominated in Euros for the German and Czech Republic hops, in Pounds Sterling for the English hops, US Dollars for United States hops and New Zealand Dollars for the New Zealand hops.
 The Company does not currently hedge its forward currency commitments.